FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Dogs are very social creatures, and are by nature pack animals.

-When left alone, their natural instinct is to 'find' the rest of their pack (yes, that's YOU), and your pup can get very agitated, restless, nervous or even panicked if he isn't able to do just that.
+When left alone, their natural instinct is to 'find' the rest of their pack (that's YOU), and Fido can get very agitated, restless, nervous or even panicked if he isn't able to do just that.

-True separation anxiety usually produces moderate or severe behavioral issues and your pup will be panicked, or even 'hysterical'.
+True separation anxiety in your dog usually produces moderate or severe behavioral issues and your pup will be panicked, or even 'hysterical'.

-Mild nervousness, upset or 'complaining' that settles down after some time alone is more likely to be a result of boredom or loneliness - just your dog letting you know he doesn't appreciate you leaving him at home!
+Mild nervousness, upset or 'complaining' that settles down after some time alone is more likely to be a result of boredom or loneliness.
+It's just your dog letting you know he doesn't appreciate you leaving him at home!

-Understanding how strongly he feels about being left alone will play a big role in how you treat his worries, and what steps you need to take to get him past his fears.
+Understanding how strongly Fido feels about being left alone will play a big role in how you treat his worries, and what steps you need to take to get him past his fears.

 If a dog is truly suffering from separation anxiety, he will usually show at least some of these signs in his everyday behavior.

-Although it's not strictly possible to cure a dog of this type of anxiety, there are a whole lot of things that you can do to reduce and even eliminate his distress symptoms... and the problem behaviors it causes.
+Although it's not strictly possible to cure a dog of this type of anxiety,there are lots of ways to reduce and even eliminate his distress symptoms... and the problem behaviors it causes.

-Helping him to feel safe in this knowledge will go a long way towards helping him relax.
+back home.
+Helping Fido feel safe in this knowledge will go a long way towards getting him to feel more relaxed in general.

-My Dog Training For Separation Anxiety page will show you tried and true methods to reduce your pups' obsessive dependence and clinginess, and help him learn to relax and amuse himself when you're not home.
+My Dog Training For Separation Anxiety page explains some tried and true methods to reduce your pups' obsessive dependence and clinginess.
+These can also help him learn to relax and amuse himself when you're not home.

 One tactic that often works very well is to use a dog relaxation cd or dvd to keep your pup calm, relaxed and entertained while you're away.